karisigurd4/DocumentLab/Documentation/QueryLanguage.md

 ```
 CustomerNumber: Text(Customer number) || Letters(CustNo) Right [CustomerNumber || Text]
 ```

-Now we'll be able to match the customer number labels from both document types from the same query.
-A text match can include as many || operators as necessary to handle the varieties of labels documents might have for the same information.

 ## Right-Down search
 Right-Down search is specifically intended for the *find a label and then a value below or to the right of the label* use case.